 CLP105 right held by (right on): E39 Actor

-CLR6 should carry (should be carried by): F24 Publication Expression
+CLR6 should carry (should be carried by): F24 Publication Expression [not needed if F3 and F24 are merged]

 F4 Manifestation Singleton

+We may get rid of this—2017-10: either deprecate this or make it a subclass of F5 Item and revise scope of F5: no, the class hierarchy makes this not work!
+Once F3 is merged with F24, it is not so obvious to also merge with F4.
+Conclusion: do not change it]

 Subclass of: E24 Physical Man-Made Thing